Theo van Doesburg: Promoting De Stijl

 Although De Stijl was made up of many members, Van Doesburg was the "ambassador" of the movement, promoting the ideas of Neoplasticism across Europe.
 He moved to Weimar in 1922, deciding to make an impression on the Bauhaus principal, Walter Gropius, to spread the influence of the movement.

 While Gropius accepted many of the precepts of contemporary art movements, he did not feel that Doesburg should become a Bauhaus master.
 As a response, Doesburg installed himself near the Bauhaus buildings and started to attract school students interested in the new ideas of Constructivism, Dadaism, and De Stijl.

+Van Doesburg maintained direct contact with representatives of European avant-garde movements, including Polish artists.
+His writings were reprinted among others in Blok and Praesens, he also published two articles on Polish art and architecture in the Dutch journal Het Bouwbedrijf.